CellPin/cellpin-web/README.md

 # CellPin
-This application offer two functions.
+This application offer two functions.<br/>
-    - distinguish given cell image whether CPE or not CPE(Normal)
+    - classifies whether cells in the given image(X100 magnification) are normal or infected(CPE)<br/>
-    - calculate TCID50 when you input following variables
+    - calculates the TCID50

 ## Contribution
 CellPin Team building